MetPX/sarracenia/docs/source/Contribution/Design.rst

 to easily support multiple versions of the protocol at the same time during transitions. v02 is the third iteration of the protocol and existing servers routinely support previous versions simultaneously in this way.
-The second topic in the topic tree defines the type of message. at the time of writing:  v02.post is the topic prefix for current post messages.
+The second topic in the topic tree defines the type of message. at the time of writing:  v02.post is the topic prefix for current notification messages.

-The AMQP messages contain announcements, no actual file data.
+The AMQP messages contain notification messages, no actual file data.
 AMQP is optimized for and assumes small messages.
-Keeping the messages small allows for maximum message throughtput and permits clients to use priority mechanisms based on transfer of data, rather than the announcements.
+Keeping the messages small allows for maximum message throughtput and permits clients to use priority mechanisms based on transfer of data, rather than the notification messages.
 Accomodating large messages would create many practical complications, and inevitably require the definition of a maximum file size to be included in the message itself, resulting in complexity to cover multiple cases.